mmore500/downstream/joss/paper.md

 <!-- TODO: this approach has enabled phylogeny reconstructions scaling up to one billion tips -->
 In other forthcoming work employing WSE-based simulations of hypermutator evolution, Downstream has also been used to collect time series data leading up to in-simulation extinction events.

-In both examples, Downstream provides a mechanism for best-effort trade-offs between runtime efficiency and data quality, wherein a considered amount of precision (chosen based on experimental objectives) is exchanged for memory savings, dynamic flexibility, and --- ultimately --- increased scalability.
+In these use cases, Downstream provides a mechanism for best-effort trade-offs between runtime efficiency and data quality, wherein a considered amount of precision (chosen based on experimental objectives) is exchanged for memory savings, dynamic flexibility, and --- ultimately --- increased scalability.
 We anticipate this pattern continuing as a recurring theme in further applications of the library.

 # Related Software